Tech Blog

 The problem returned after a restart and failover/failback sequence involving both FreeBSD firewall nodes.

-That detail matters because "CARP failed over" is too simple a description.
+A simple "CARP failed over" description was too broad.
 The issue appeared after the full maintenance pattern: firewall restart behavior, traffic moving between nodes, high MySQL connection churn, and reused flow tuples.

 The evidence pointed to stale or incorrect PF state on the FreeBSD firewall path after the maintenance sequence.